vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Palace and got a spinach masala dosa.

 ## Friday May 28

+### Mental and physical state in the morning

+Althouhg I experienced a slightly higher general level of physical fatigue than usual this morning, it's not clear how much of this was due to the Pfizer COVID shot and how much of this was due to the huge amount of walking I had done in the past few days.
+Mentally, I was as sharp as ever.

+### Afternoon trip

 Around 3:20 PM, I headed out to the e-waste recycling center at 620 Page Street where I disposed of some electronics.
 I then went to the